 Meet Your Sustainability Team

 Tresine Logsdon spearheads the SEE KY program in Fayette County Public Schools and supports school-based, student-driven sustainability and energy efficiency projects by working closely with teachers, principals, and students.
-She has 20 years of classroom teaching experience, most recently at Henry Clay High School teaching AP Environmental Science and Biology, where she helped Henry Clay become the first high school in the state to complete the Kentucky Green & Healthy Schools program and become a Model KGHS school.
+She has over 20 years of classroom teaching experience, most recently at Henry Clay High School teaching AP Environmental Science and Biology, where she helped Henry Clay become the first high school in the state to complete the Kentucky Green & Healthy Schools program and become a Model KGHS school.
 Tresine is married to Matthew Logsdon, a Language Arts teacher at Henry Clay High School, and they have two daughters.

 Sustainability and environmental education have been Tresine's passion since beginning her teaching career.
 She is inspired everyday by FCPS teacher leadership and students' inherent enthusiasm for sustainability, innovative school improvement project ideas, and voracious desire to learn and do more.